zowe/community/Project Management/Meeting Minutes and Agenda/20201203/Meeting Minutes.md

       - The addition of HA is increasing the size of the API ML towards 300MB.
 We are working to reduce this to below 200MB.
 [Minimize the size of API ML #909](https://github.com/zowe/api-layer/issues/909)
     - CLI (MikeB)
     - Performance & High Availability (HA) (Jack)
+      - We setup scheduled performance test but unfortunately last week we don't have a successful nightly build deployed on the server.
+Will see how it goes next week.
+      - Finalized most of YAML configuration aspects.
+It's ready for setting up PoC.
+      - Converted explorer APIs/UIs and APIML packaging format to follow new manifest standard.
+      - Added YAML parser to Zowe build.
+      - Verified z/OSMF HA with DVIPA configuration.
     - Documentation (Brandon/Ashley/Jim/Jason)

 6. Legal Requirements